Aminu Saira

 Aminu Muhammad Ahmad (born April 20, 1979), professionally known as Aminu Saira, is a Nigerian filmmaker, director, and screenwriter.
 His work includes films such as Jamila Da Jamilu (2009), Ga Duhu Ga Haske (2010), and Ashabul Kahfi (2014), which collectively earned him the distinction of Best Director of the Year at the 2015 Kannywood Awards (Jurors' Choice).
 In 2020, Saira launched the first Hausa language home video series, titled Labarina.

 Early life and education

 Saira was born in Gwammaja, Kano State, Nigeria.
 His father Muhammad was an elderly statesman.
 Saira grew up in the Kano metropolis with his two brothers and studied Quranic science at the Aminu Kano College of Islamic Legal Studies.

 Career

 Saira worked as a businessman before entering the Kannywood film industry in 2006 with his debut film, Musnadi.
 He directed, wrote, and produced Dare Da Yawa (2007), Jamila Da Jamilu (2009), and Ga Duhu Ga Haske (2010).
 He continues to write and direct under his production name, Saira Movies.

+Personal life

+On 31 July 2026, Saira married a second wife in a ceremony held in Azare, Bauchi State, attended by colleagues, fans, and Kannywood industry stakeholders from across northern Nigeria.
+Photos of Saira with both of his wives subsequently circulated widely on social media, prompting discussion among Kannywood fans about polygamy and family life.